Karumi/Dexter/README.md

 });
 ```

-To make your life easier we provide you with some ``PermissionListener`` implementations to perform recurrent actions:
+To make your life easier we offer some ``PermissionListener`` implementations to perform recurrent actions:
 * ``EmptyPermissionListener`` to make it easier to implement only the methods you want.
 * ``DialogOnDeniedPermissionListener`` to show a configurable dialog whenever the user rejects a permission request.
 * ``SnackbarOnDeniedPermissionListener`` to show a snackbar message whenever the user rejects a permission request.
 * ``MultiPermissionListener`` to compound multiple listeners into one.

+**IMPORTANT**: Remember to follow [Google design patterns] [2] to make your application as user-friendly as possible.

 Add it to your project
 ----------------------